 The action is excellent!
 The ZT 0801 uses the KVT bearing system to make deployment of the blade smooth as glass and fast!
 Fresh out of the box you may feel the detent is to strong for your liking.
 But let me tell you, once it breaks in after a few days of playing with it.
 It’s by far the best flipper action I have experienced with a production knife.
 Not even my more expensive 0560 even compares (sorry Rick).
 Like I was telling someone the other day, It’s almost impossible to deploy the blade without it fully opening and locking up.
 The detent is just that dang good!

 Lock up is super strong and tight.
 There is absolutely no movement in any direction.
 Here is a picture of the early lockup after a few weeks of use.
 You can also see the big detent ball in there as well as the stainless steel lock bar insert which also acts as an over travel.
 Closing the blade is super smooth.
 As far as blade centering, it still sits dead center after weeks of use as you can see here.
-I have some videos on my Instagram, please feel free to check out.

 The body on the ZT 0801 is constructed using solid titanium handles with milled grooves that not only look great, but serve as a means of traction.
 It would almost appear that inside the grooves have been stonewashed but I’m not 100% sure on that.
 It looks nice though!

 Holding the handles together are standoffs which means this is a open back knife.
 I really like stand off pillar design knives not only because I feel they look better, but cleaning is made easy.
 I just use some warm soapy water with a brush and some compressed air.
 No disassembly needed.